Yousef-sawy/Hotel-Management-PHP-MVC/README.md

 # Hotel-Management-PHP-MVC

-This is a Hotel-Management system usnig php+mysql using the mvc model
+This is a Hotel-Management system usnig php+mysql using the mvc model and to make the admin page i used Admin LTLE

 # Setup